List of The Sandman characters

-This is a list of characters appearing in The Sandman comic book, published by DC Comics' Vertigo imprint.
-This page discusses not only events which occur in The Sandman (1989–1994), but also some occurring in spinoffs of The Sandman, such as The Dreaming (1996–2001) and Lucifer (1999–2007), as well as characters from earlier stories which The Sandman was based on.
-These stories occur in the DC Universe, but are generally tangential to the mainstream DC stories.
+Along with the titular character and his siblings, The Sandman includes a large array of characters: inhabitants of the Dreaming, various deities, angels and demons, faeries, immortals and witches.
+Some characters appear in The Sandman (1989–1994), some in spinoffs like The Dreaming (1996–2001) and Lucifer (1999–2007), and others in earlier stories that The Sandman was based on as well as the podcast and the Netflix TV series.
+Their stories occur in the DC Universe, generally tangentially to the mainstream DC stories.

 The Endless

 The Endless are a family of seven anthropomorphic personifications of universal concepts, around whom much of the series revolves.
+They are the children of Mother Night and Father Time.
+All debuted in the Sandman series, except Destiny, who was created by Marv Wolfman and Berni Wrightson in Weird Mystery Tales #1 (1972).

 From eldest to youngest, they are: